StoryMaker/SecureShareLib/README.md

 This package was originally forked from the AOSP Download Provider package.
 We extended it's classes to allow for both Downloads and Uploads in its database and content provider.

+###Building

+- Make sure you replace the dummy Flickr keys in res/values/flickr.xml with your own from Flickr's [create site page](https://www.flickr.com/services/apps/create/apply/)

 ###What's next?